feilipu/yaz180/release/readme.md

 __NOTE WELL__ This release __v2.0 changes the number of directory entries in CP/M drives to 2048 directory entries__.
 If you don't convert __your old drives__ to this new configuration, __they will be destroyed__.

 There is no change to the yaz180 code in this release, except to change the directory structure.
 This release has been compiled with `r11556` of sdcc, using the patch file included in z88dk.

+### V2.1

+This release adds trap functionality to notify of illegal opcodes, most commonly present in programs developed for use within CP/M. This has meant that the function addresses have changed, and these are noted both here and in the [z88dk definitions file](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/yaz180/crt_yabios_def.inc).

+The command to clone or copy a bank has changed to `cpb` which is more aligned to its actual function.

+This release has been compiled with `r12070` of sdcc, using the patch file included in z88dk.